HenrikJuvonen/coapp-vse/README.md

 coapp-vse 0.1.0
 ===============

-coapp-vse is an open source Visual Studio extension written in C# (.NET 4.0) for CoApp-packages.
-It makes it possible to install, uninstall, update and manage CoApp-packages with a GUI.
+coapp-vse is an open source Visual Studio extension written in C# (.NET 4.0).
+It makes it possible to install, uninstall, update and manage CoApp-packages with a GUI within Visual Studio.
 The goal is to provide an easy way to add developer-libraries to Visual Studio -projects (both C++ and .NET).
 It is currently work in progress and it is not ready for everyday use.